Chart Color Schemes

 Gilmore has shown very soft population growth performance across periods assessed by AreaSearch

-Gilmore's population, as per AreaSearch's analysis, stood at approximately 2,648 as of August 2025.
-This figure reflects a decrease of 58 people, representing a 2.1% drop since the 2021 Census which reported a population of 2,706.
-The change was inferred from the estimated resident population of 2,648 from the ABS as of June 2024 and an additional 18 validated new addresses since the Census date.
-This results in a population density ratio of 1,291 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-While Gilmore experienced a 2.1% decline since the census, the SA3 area achieved 0.2% growth, indicating divergent population trends.
-Natural growth contributed approximately 68.3% of overall population gains during recent periods.
+Gilmore's population, as of November 2025, is approximately 2,648 people.
+This figure represents a decrease of 58 individuals since the 2021 Census, which recorded a population of 2,706 people.
+The decline was inferred from ABS data showing an estimated resident population of 2,648 in June 2024 and the addition of 18 validated new addresses post-census.
+This results in a population density ratio of 1,291 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+While Gilmore experienced a 2.1% decline since the census, the SA3 area as a whole saw a growth rate of 0.2%, indicating divergent trends within the region.
+Natural population growth accounted for approximately 68.3% of overall population gains in recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as a base, were adopted.
-According to these projections, over the period, Gilmore's population is expected to decline by 165 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 45 to 54 age group, projected to increase by 40 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+According to these projections, Gilmore's population is expected to decrease by 165 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 45 to 54 age group, which is projected to increase by 40 people over this period.

 Frequently Asked Questions - Population